andreypopp/rethemeable/README.md

 Component `<Button />` will receive `theme` prop implicitly.

-But you can also pass it directly if you need fine-grained control:
+You can also pass theme directly to component via props if you need a more fine-grained control:

     <Button theme={...} />

-Also, if you don't want to use `<Themed />` component but just want to apply some theme on a themeable component you can use `ApplyTheme` function:
+If you don't want to use `<Themed />` component but just apply some theme on a themeable component you can use `ApplyTheme` function:

     import {ApplyTheme} from 'rethemeable'
     import ThemeableButton from 'third-party-themeable-button'

-    let MyButtonTheme = {...}
+    import MyButtonTheme from './themes/button'

-    let MyButton = ApplyTheme(theme, ThemeableButton)
+    let MyButton = ApplyTheme(MyButtonTheme, ThemeableButton)

     React.render(<MyButton>Hello, I'm themed!</MyButton>)